 Boxer dog training and exercise

 Boxers are active dogs that need plenty of exercise.
 You should allow at least an hour a day for walking your Boxer.
-You also need to be careful to avoid overheating your dog as his shortened skull can make it hard for a Boxer to cool himself.
+You also need to be careful to avoid overheating your dog as his shortened skull can make it hard for a Boxer dog to cool himself.

 Boxers have a somewhat mixed reputation for discipline.

-Boxer dog health problems
+Boxer dog health and care

 Unfortunately when it comes to overall health, not all dogs have been created equal.